apache/kyuubi/docs/quick_start/quick_start.md

 +----+--------+
 2 rows selected (4.466 seconds)
 ```

 As shown in the above case, you can retrieve all the operation logs, the result schema, and the result to your client-side in the beeline console.

-PS: If you use yarn-session mode, `SELECT * FROM T;` will not get the result yet.
-This function will come soon。

 Additionally, some useful information about the background Flink SQL application associated with this connection is also printed in the operation log.
 For example, you can get the Flink web UI from the log for debugging or tuning.

 ![](../imgs/flink/flink_jobs_page.png)